cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### Issues to make / todo

-- physical protection type ("Protection Type"):
-  - mapping done and db migration started (in this branch).
-  - need to update db migration to add allowed subcomponents for these protection types
-    - (all bike lanes?)
-    - you can check their usage to decide
 - work types:
   - any remaining mappings?
 - backfill is_coa_staff column in staging and prod for all users :/